stmaddox/quiz-challenge/README.md

 # Test Your Knowledge!

 Welcome!
-This is a quiz about your knowledge in the NFL!
+This is a quiz about your knowledge about the NFL!

 There will be 8 questions to test what you know about the history of the NFL.